chd-vicis/seng637-a4/seng637-a4-team_number.md

 1. Mutation #1 (on line #123, mutation #5)<br>
 Mutation applied by Pitest tool - Replaced double subtraction with addition on method Range.getLength().
 This mutant was applied on the following line:
   ```
     return this.upper - this.lower;
   ```
-  This mutation replaced the "-" with "+", adding the two variables instead of subtracting them, affecting the returned value.
+    This mutation was an arithmetic operator replacement since it replaced the "-" with "+", adding the two variables instead of subtracting them, affecting the returned value.
 This mutant managed to be killed by some of the test cases.
 For example, one test case that killed this mutant was testGetLengthValidRange(), fed in a range with lowerbound being -1 and upper bound being 1 and expected this function getLength() to return 2 (1 - (-1) = 2).
 Thefore, since this mutant was introduced the result ended up being 0 (1 + (-1) = 0) and thus resulted in this test case failing, which means the mutant was killed.

 # Report all the statistics and the mutation score for each test class
 - Mutation Score of Range Class - Before<br>